LtAirman/ChargeFieldTopics/README.md

 ![19 Rotation widgets](/images/rot_widget_array.png)

-Next, the slot rotation controls are defined.
-The atom is finally rendered between two gridspec arrays of 19 slot rotation controls in the atomic slotlayout configuration.
+Next, the slot rotation controls are defined and the atom is finally rendered between two gridspec arrays of 19 slot rotation controls in the atomic slotlayout configuration.
 Only a few of the larger atoms have all 19 slots occupied.
 Each object within each slot spins about